Palash90/site-assets/blogs/iron-learn/iron-learn-4.md

-# The Roadblock
+# The Bubble Burst
 The GPU Matrix Multiplication program was a success; or so I thought.
-So, at that point, the inventory looked like the following:
+At that point, the inventory looked like the following:
 1. A rudimentary **Tensor** Library written in Rust
 2. **Gradient Descent** implementation without advanced optimizers (like **Adam** or **RMSprop**) - basic but works
-3. A separate project with code to run Matrix Multiplication on GPU (the **Flash**)
+3. A separate project with code to run Matrix Multiplication on GPU
 4. All the wiring was done using Rust, the `cust` library and the external GPU kernel program

 In a nutshell, I was ready to put the GPU performance tweak into my library and roll with speed.